ATO Interpretative Decision

 If you reasonably apply this decision in good faith to your own circumstances (which are not materially different from those described in the decision), and the decision is later found to be incorrect you will not be liable to pay any penalty or interest.
 However, you will be required to pay any underpaid tax (or repay any over-claimed credit, grant or benefit), provided the time limits under the law allow it.
 If you do intend to apply this decision to your own circumstances, you will need to ensure that the relevant provisions referred to in the decision have not been amended or repealed.
 You may wish to obtain further advice from the Tax Office or from a professional adviser.

-Is the taxpayer, a resident of Norfolk Island, entitled to the tax-free threshold under Schedule 7 to the Income Tax Rates Act 1986 (the Rates Act)?
+Is the taxpayer, a resident of Norfolk Island, entitled to the tax-free threshold in Schedule 7 to the Income Tax Rates Act 1986 (the Rates Act)?

 Yes.
-A Norfolk Island resident taxpayer is entitled to the tax-free threshold under Schedule 7 to the Rates Act as they are a resident of Australia.
+A Norfolk Island resident taxpayer is entitled to the tax-free threshold in Schedule 7 to the Rates Act as they are a resident of Australia for tax purposes.

 The taxpayer is a Norfolk Island resident who receives Australian sourced income.